5 Steps To Future-Proof Your Job In The Age Of Automation

-Automation and robots mean a lifetime of relaxation by the pool instead of endless toil at a desk, right?
+Automation means a lifetime of relaxation by the pool instead of endless toil at a desk, right?
 Not exactly – but neither does it have to be bad news.

 The gradual introduction of autonomous systems and processes isn’t a trend that’s going to go away, so rather than hope for the best, here are five ways you can embrace the trend and try to future-proof your job.